7-5/clock/README.md

-# clock
+# Arduino Alarm Clock
- alarm clock on arduino for a school course project, inspired by casio watches. user documentation is below, i just have to flex my memory.
+ alarm clock on arduino for a school course project with temperature and humidity sensor, inspired by casio watches. user documentation is below, i just have to flex my memory.

  i built the electronics first, and then coded it from what i planned on my mind. didnt need to adjust anything in electronics in the coding stage, also didnt even pay for anything news and some are scrap parts. my friends were impressed at how i implemented it solo. i mean i dont wanna be that guy, i get that i have great memory too, but our past curriculum included good courses on c/c++, dsa and analysis, electronics, software development architecture so i think its still doable with maybe doing diagrams too? idk.